scipy-conference/scipy_proceedings/papers/bergstra/paper.rst

 mathematical expressions, provided by the user through NumPy-like syntax.
-Having access to a computational graph, Theano can provide symbolic differentiation of complex expressions, but more importantly, it can perform local graph trasnformations that corrects many unnecessary, slow or numerically unstable expression patterns.
+Having access to a computational graph, Theano can provide symbolic differentiation of complex expressions, but more importantly, it can perform local graph transformations that corrects many unnecessary, slow or numerically unstable expression patterns.
-Once optimized, the graph can be used to generate CPU as well as GPU implementations ( the latter using CUDA) without requireing changes to user code.
+Once optimized, the graph can be used to generate CPU as well as GPU implementations (the latter using CUDA) without requiring changes to user code.

 It is similar to [SymPy]_, in that both libraries manipulate symbolic